mujahedk/Throttle/README.md

 Admin endpoints:

-require API key
+require an API key

-are not rate-limited (so you can observe during throttling)
+are not rate-limited, so operators can observe during throttling

 🖥️ Dashboard

-A simple dashboard is available at:
+The dashboard is available at:

 http://localhost:8000/dashboard

-Features:

-KPI cards (total / allowed / blocked / auth failures)
+Dashboard features

+KPI cards:

+Total Requests

+Allowed Requests

+Blocked Requests

+Auth Missing

+Auth Invalid

 Requests by API key